kdwils/blog/content/posts/ci-and-argocd.md

 ### How do I use my workflow?

-You'll need to create a `.github/workflows` folder a yaml file for the flow.
+You'll need to create a `.github/workflows` folder and create yaml file for the flow, such as `ci.yaml`.
 Then you can point to the workflow so long as it is in a public repository.

 {{< details "For example, here is the [yaml](https://github.com/kdwils/blog/blob/main/.github/workflows/ci.yaml) this blog uses for CI." >}}
 {{< highlight yaml >}}